48 YEARS OF EXCELLENCE

 The 21 FT boats were marketed through a small dealer network in the Bay Area and Pacific Yacht Sales, Tahoe City, Lake Tahoe.
 The 21 Ft boats sold in the range of $25,000 depending on engine and other accessories.
 Most of the business was at Lake Tahoe where interest is such a craft was abundant.

-For the 11 boats in this final series, Don upgraded his construction methods to include fiberglass sheathing on the bottoms, epoxy glue on edges, end planks and a sprayed-on urethane finish made up to his own specifications.
+For the 11 boats in this final series, Don upgraded his construction methods to include fiberglass sheathing on the bottoms, epoxy glue on edges and end planks and a sprayed-on urethane finish made up to his own specifications.
 These particular boats were built on oak frames and planked with Honduras mahogany, weigh 2,600 lbs. and were considered light for their length and horsepower options.
 Don built fast and high-performance boats!